semaphoreci/semaphore/docs/docs/getting-started/migration/overview.md

     For more details see:

     - [How to install GitHub App](../../using-semaphore/connect-github): if you are a GitHub user, read this to install the GitHub app and allow Semaphore to read your repositories
     - [How to connect GitHub OAuth](../../using-semaphore/connect-github-oauth): an alternative way to connect to GitHub.
-We recommend using GitHub App instead since it gives you more granular access to repositories
+We recommend using the GitHub App instead since it gives you more granular access to repositories
     - [How to connect to BitBucket](../../using-semaphore/connect-bitbucket): read this guide if your are a BitBucket user

 5. Migrate your secrets

-    [Secrets](../../using-semaphore/secrets) are used to store sensitive data such as SSH keys, database passwords, deployment keys, API keys.
+    [Secrets](../../using-semaphore/secrets) are used to store sensitive data such as SSH keys, database passwords, deployment keys, and API keys.
 If your CI/CD workflows connect to external services, secrets can help you keep these confidential details secure.

     For example, let's say you build Docker images in your CI/CD and push them to Docker Hub.
 This action requires authenticating with the Docker registry, your scripts or workflow will need some authentication token or username and password.
 Secrets are specifically designed to store this kind of information.

     We recommend creating a new set of credentials for Semaphore access instead of just copying the credentials you were using in your previous CI system.
 Once the migration is complete, you can disable or delete the older credentials without disrupting your Semaphore workflows.

 6. Create your projects

     [Projects](../../using-semaphore/projects) connect Semaphore to your repositories.
 When you create a project two things happen:

         - An initial pipeline is created on a dedicated branch